Dr Guthrie's List D Schools, Edinburgh.

 After months and years of being tortured

-and abused,
+And abused,

-by loving, compassionate Christians,
+By loving, compassionate Christians,

-we should really thank this man.
+We should really thank this man.

 Thomas Guthrie,